DimChris0/LoRa/README.md

 The server is responsible for updating the signature base, delivering the rules asked by the client and returing in a dictionary form ioc data such as filenames, ips, hosts, hashes.
 The server running is cherrypy and it offers parallelism of requests.
+It produces a unique log file for each client.

 # Loki vs Rastrea2r